syncfusion-content/flutter-docs/Flutter/maps/legend.md

 <b>Using SfMapsTheme</b>

-You can also customize the legend item's text style using the `SfMapsThemeData.legendTextStyle` property.
+You can also customize the legend item's text style using the `SfMapsThemeData.legendTextStyle` property in `SfMapsTheme`.

 N> You must import the `theme.dart` library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfMapsTheme`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfMapsTheme-class.html).